March 2, 2015

 “Of schooling or of age?”

 “Age.
 They will be tested on their skill sets.
 Whatever they tested best in, they are sent to trade schools specific to their talents, such as architecture, healing, cooking, and many more.
-The children who excel of those skill sets are sent to the Main Palace to be trained.
+The children who excel in those skill sets are sent to the Main Palace to be trained.
 The males also have the option of going to the human world as a slave trader.
 At age twelve, the training for the student’s job would be complete and they become a fully-fledged adult.”

 “Of course.
 Might I ask why?”